VinAIResearch/PointSWD/README.md

 # Point-set Distances for Learning Representations of 3D Point Clouds

-In this paper, we conduct a systematic study with extensive experiments on distance metrics for 3D point clouds.
-From this study, we propose to use sliced Wasserstein distance and its variants for learning representations of 3D point clouds.
-In addition, we introduce a new algorithm to estimate sliced Wasserstein distance that guarantees that the estimated value is close enough to the true one.
+ We propose to use sliced Wasserstein distance (SWD) and its variants for learning representations of 3D point clouds.
+In addition, we also introduce a new algorithm to estimate sliced Wasserstein distance that guarantees that the estimated value is close enough to the true one.
 Experiments show that the sliced Wasserstein distance and its variants allow the neural network to learn a more efficient representation compared to the Chamfer discrepancy.

 <!-- <img src="./image/teaser.png" width="800"> -->